Savon de Marseille

 Step 6 Stamping (Estampillage): stamping the name or brand on the soap

 For information on each of these steps, ancient illustrations and factory photos visit The Making of Marseilles Soap, it is a fascinating read with photos that bring the process to life showcasing the antique equipment.
 Have you have toured a soap factory?
 I would love to know what you thought.
 I have visited the beautiful Bridestowe Lavender Farm in Tasmania where lavender soap and essential oil products are made and available for purchase.
 I am yet to tour a french soap making company.

 I love to support artisian producers and respect their desire to stay true to traditional methods despite the temptation to moderise and thereby usually increase their revenue.
-To be honest, I did not realise traditional soap making was so labour intensive.
-Have you purchased soap during a trip to France?
-It is very heavy to bring back in your suitcase but it is such a beautiful and practical souvenir.
+To be honest, I did not realise traditional soap making was so labour intensive and I can’t wait to tour a factory and bring my own soap home.

 If you like what we share about France, why not spread the love and share this post with your friends via the Facebook share button below.
 You can also join us and our community by following on Instagram, Facebook and Twitter.